opnsense/docs/source/contribute.rst

 -----------------------------
 The easiest way to help with documentation is to write how-to type articles.
-As the wiki & documentation project itself is written in **reStructuredText** you can offer your content in this format (preferably as pull request), but other formats are also possible, such as:
+As the wiki & documentation project itself is written in **reStructuredText** you can offer your content in this format (preferably as a `pull request <https://github.com/opnsense/docs>`__).
+Other formats are also possible, such as:

-* markup with ./images/directory including the used images(in any)
+* markup with ./images/directory including the used images (if any)
 * word document with embedded images (if any)

 To include you documentation send it to contact @ opnsense.org.
 Make sure that: